jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 let a = Test(); // TypeError: Cannot set properties of undefined (setting 'property')
 ```

+Many built-in constructor functions, like `Array`, `String`, etc., are _safe-scoped_, which means that they work as intended, even if we don't invoke them with the `new` keyword.

 ## Object creation

 We can create objects in three basic ways: